Gasby90/Image_Enhancer/README.md

 # Image_Enhancer-
-A simple script for enhancing images in Matlab.
+A simple script for enhancing images in MATLAB.